 - If more than one person has the same response open at the same time they can accidentally overwrite one another's work, so it is strongly advised that they communicate clearly about who will be accessing the response at which times and ensure that only one person is looking at the response at a time.
 We'd suggest that each contributor waits until the previous person lets them know that they have finished editing, saved their work and closed the page.

-NB.
-To save their progress on a page, the respondent needs to have selected a button somewhere on that page - e.g. the 'continue' button, the 'back' button, the 'first' page button or the 'save and come back later' button.
+- Note: To save their progress on a page, the respondent needs to have selected a button somewhere on that page — for example, the 'Continue' button, the 'Back' button, the 'First' page button or the 'Save and come back later' button.
 Citizen Space does not receive the data entered on a page until a button has been selected.